risc0/risc0/README.md

 (known to both parties), while only revealing to the verify the output of the code, not any of it's inputs or any state during execution.

-The code runs in a special virtual machine, called the ZKVM.
+The code runs in a special virtual machine, called the *ZKVM*.
 The Risc Zero ZKVM emulates a small RISC-V computer, allowing it to run arbitrary code in any languages, so long as a complier toolchain exists that targets RISC-V.
 Currently we have SDK support for Rust, C, and C++.